Chapter OneThe House Used Otherwise

 “Do you?”

 I looked at him.
 Jonas had a way of asking a thing that made the answer already given seem foolish.
-“She is not a girl to be won by noise,” he said.

 “I do not mean to win her.”